theofficialcopypaste/Multiboot-Tips/README.md

 Multiboot Post Install for Hackintosh

-## Auto unmount Windows volume on Mac
+## Automatically unmount Windows Partition and Volume on Mac

 ### Recommended Method: